webvpro/ttrpg-fyi/src/content/compendiums/csrd/en/cyphers/watcher-slug.md

 - Manifest
 - Weird-West
 ---

 ## WATCHER SLUG

->[!info] Stats

 > **Level:** 1d6 + 3

+> **Form:** "SEE UNSEEN" scribed on bullet case

-> **Kind:** Manifest
+> **Kind:** Manifest Cypher

-When a watcher slug is fired (whether as an attack or just into the air), the shooter immediately gains the ability to perceive creatures and objects within long range whose level is equal to or less than the cypher's that are normally invisible, out of phase, only partially in the same realm, hiding, or merely under partial physical cover for one minute.
+> **Effect:** When a watcher slug is fired (whether as an attack or just into the air), the shooter immediately gains the ability to perceive creatures and objects within long range whose level is equal to or less than the cypher's that are normally invisible, out of phase, only partially in the same realm, hiding, or merely under partial physical cover for one minute.